sitaramkm/microservices-demo-old/README.md

 ###  Optional (ignore for now).
 This scenario is specific to AWS and we are also trying to show some Terraform examples to manage certificates.
 In the first example (simple scenario) we will
 1. Create DNS entry to map a domain name to the external-ip.
-   If you have access to Route53 on AWS and can create record sets, use the sample terraform scripts avaialble [here](tools/terraform/route53)
+   If you have access to Route53 on AWS and can create record sets, use the sample terraform scripts available [here](tools/terraform/route53)
    Once you have a CNAME record defined as an alias for the A record you should be able to access the book store from the browser using the alias.
 For e.g, mystore.example.com
 2. Request a certificate using Venafi
    Terraform examples to request a certificate from Venafi Cloud is [here](tools/terraform/venafi-cert)